codeunion/fundamentals-of-web-development/session-notes/2014-08-06/README.md

 # TODO's

-- [ ] Demonstrate submitomatic, does this mean teaching merging upstream changes?
+- [ ] Demonstrate submitomatic, Talk about the nature of pulling most recent changes.

 - [ ] Should submit--o-matic send out a weekly statement of outstanding todo's?